-If you want the confirmation email to come from HubSpot (so it can have your branding) and not Zoom, you need to also create that.
-Note that this email cannot be a “Simple Follow Up” email sent via the form; it needs to be an “Automation” email.
+If you want the confirmation email to come from HubSpot (so it can have your branding) and not Zoom, you need to also create that email.
+Note that this email needs to be an “Automation” email.
 Learn how to do this here.

-Pro tip: It's easier and less set-up to have the confirmation emails come from Zoom instead of HubSpot, and the Zoom emails have calendar invites, which HubSpot does not support.
-However, the Zoom emails do not have your branding, so that's the drawback.
+Pro tip: It’s easier and requires less setup to have the confirmation emails come from Zoom instead of HubSpot, and the Zoom emails have calendar invites, which HubSpot does not support.
+However, the Zoom emails do not have your branding, so that’s the drawback.

 When drafting your confirmation email, you’ll want to include the user’s unique join link by inserting the “Last registered Zoom webinar” personalization token.

 Note: It’s important to understand that this field updates when someone registers for their second or third webinar with your company.
 Practically, this means that the unique join link only works if you only have one webinar going on at a time.
-Concurrent webinar promotions means that people can’t register for both.
-If you are promoting two webinars at once, I recommend using the Zoom emails and not HubSpot or not requiring registration to attend.
+If you’re running concurrent webinar promotions, people can’t register for both.
+If you are promoting two webinars at once, I recommend using the Zoom emails instead of HubSpot, or not requiring registration to attend.

 Pro tip: I have seen the API not work on just a couple of contacts out of nearly 1,000 registrations so that the unique join code field is blank.
 If this makes you nervous, use the Zoom emails.
 Another option is to make the default value of the Webinar Join Link be something like: “ERROR—your join link could not load.
 Please contact us ASAP.”

 If registration isn’t required for your webinar, you’ll want to get the generic join link from Zoom to include in your email.
-This is under the “Invite Attendees” tab.
+This is under the “Invitations” tab.

 You can now create a promotional email in HubSpot with your branding to invite people to the webinar.
 Simply include a link to your landing page, and you are good to go.

 To see who has registered for the webinar, simply create a Smart List in HubSpot with the criteria of anyone who filled out the form on your landing page.
-Use this list to exclude people from future webinar email promotions, since they already signed up.
+Use this list to exclude people from future webinar email promotions (because they already signed up).

-You can also see this list in Zoom under the “Invite Attendees” tab, which is where you can cancel a registration or send a confirmation email on a one-off basis directly from Zoom.
+You can also see this list in Zoom under the “Invitations” tab, which is where you can cancel a registration or send a confirmation email on a one-off basis directly from Zoom.

 You’ll need to log back into Zoom in order to start the webinar on the day of the event.
 Zoom has most of the features you’d expect in terms of Q&A, polling, panelists, and so on.
 Learn more about Zoom webinars here.
 (P.S.
 Zoom has an option to livestream your webinar on Facebook!)

-And learn more about how to put together a kick-butt webinar in my e-book: The Marketer’s Guidebook to Hosting a Webinar.
+And learn more about how to put together a kick-butt webinar in our e-book, The Marketer’s Guidebook to Hosting a Webinar.

 11. Follow-up email and recording

 Then, you can send out follow-up emails to all attendees and non-attendees.
-Check out my blog post on doing this using smart content.
+Check out our blog post on doing this using smart content.